wagnermarques00/Alura-HTML5-CSS3/README.md

 1. Bootstrap 3: Creating a responsive single-page
 1. Bootstrap 4: Creating a Responsive Landing Page
 1. Flexbox: Position elements on the screen
+1. CSS architecture: Making problems uncomplicated

 ## Studying at the moment:

-- CSS architecture: Making problems uncomplicated
+- HTML and CSS Part 4: Working with responsiveness and publishing projects